UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Heads Up: Your Retail Electric Provider (REP) cannot change or waive this fee.
 If a provider claims to have “no delivery fees” in their marketing, they have likely just bundled the Oncor charges into their advertised kilowatt-hour rate rather than listing it separately.

-Current Oncor TDU Delivery Charges and Rates
+Current Oncor TDU Delivery Charges And Rates (2026 Update)

-Man points to a graphic showing Oncor's variable charge of 5.1893 cents per kWh and fixed charge of $4.23 per month.
+Man points to a graphic showing Oncor's variable charge of 5.6183 cents per kWh and fixed charge of $4.23 per month.

 The Oncor delivery charge consists of a variable rate based on usage and a fixed monthly fee.

-How to Calculate Your Oncor Delivery Fee
+How To Calculate Your Oncor Delivery Fee

 Infographic: Fixed Charge + (kWh x Variable Rate) = Delivery Charge.
-Example total is $56.12.
+Example total is $60.41.

-The infographic demonstrates that doubling your electricity usage significantly increases your total delivery charges due to the variable rate component.
+Doubling your electricity usage significantly increases your total delivery charges due to the variable rate component.

 Calculating your exact delivery fee requires a little bit of math, but it is the best way to audit your bill for accuracy.
-You can calculate your total Oncor fee using this simple formula: Fixed Charge + (Monthly Usage in kWh × Variable Rate) = Total Delivery Charge.
+You can calculate your total Oncor fee using this straightforward formula: Fixed Charge + (Monthly Usage in kWh × Variable Rate) = Total Delivery Charge.

 • Step 1: Start with the fixed monthly fee of $4.23.

-• Step 2: Multiply your usage (1,000 kWh) by the variable rate ($0.051893).
-This equals $51.89.
+• Step 2: Multiply your usage (1,000 kWh) by the variable rate ($0.056183).
+This equals $56.18.

-• Step 3: Add the fixed fee ($4.23) to the variable total ($51.89).
+• Step 3: Add the fixed fee ($4.23) to the variable total ($56.18).

-• Total Oncor Charge: $56.12.
+• Total Oncor Charge: $60.41.

 Why Do Oncor Rates Keep Going Up?